I am a collector of mainly historic chromatic harmonicas.

 I have been collecting historic harmonicas for the last couple of years.
 During this time, I collected more than one hundred mostly chromatic harmonicas.
 Some of these harmonicas are very unique.
 They do have distinct shapes or colors.
 Some of them show special features or new inventions used for the chromatic slider or to improve the sound etc..

-Below you can find a list of articles I wrote about the most impressive harmonicas in my collection as well as historical ones I don’t own (yet).
+Below you can find a list of articles I wrote about the most impressive harmonicas in my collection as well as historical ones.
+Some of them I don’t own (yet).
 These articles include pictures and as much information I was able to gather.
 The list is mostly chronological order, based on the release dates of the harmonicas.

 I would really appreciate your feedback and additional information.
 At the bottom of each page you have an option to submit comments.